-Strategic Planning Framework - Revised 06/13/2017
+Strategic Planning Framework - Revised 05/15/2017

-The strategic planning framework is the context within which Barton Community College operates to achieve its Mission (The Mission of Barton Community College is to provide quality educational opportunities that are accessible, affordable, continuously improving and student focused.
-Barton is driven to provide an educational system that is learning-centered, innovative, meets workforce needs, strengthens communities, and meets the needs of a diverse population), Vision (Barton Community College will be a leading educational institution, recognized for being innovative and having outstanding people, programs and services), Core Priorities (Values) and ENDs.
+The strategic planning framework is the context within which Barton Community College operates to achieve its Mission, Vision, Core Priorities (Values) and ENDs.
 This framework is the foundation for a strategic management approach through which Barton's leadership team takes responsibility for leading the institution through change, defining the knowledge critical to planning strategically for the college's future, deciding how to interpret that knowledge and how to apply it to plans and decisions that lead to continuous improvement of Barton's programs, services and operations.
 In this model planners at all levels of the college are able to determine performance "gaps" at the institutional and divisional/department levels and implement initiatives to close those gaps.
 Senior administrators, with input from internal stakeholders, can allocate resources to support the Strategic Plan and ongoing operations that are essential to closing those performance gaps.